[Updated 5/30/19: More dead sites, add Guestboard and Doodle, update Shindigg]

 I’m getting quite tired of Evite.
 The ads suck, the layout sucks, the lack of features sucks, etc. It hasn’t changed in at least the last

-- MyPunchbowl: Interesting feature where you can start out with Save the Date or Full Invitation.
+- Punchbowl: Interesting feature where you can start out with Save the Date or Full Invitation.
 Cool use of AJAX to integrate with Flickr for invitation image and Google for maps.
 Features party store locator (i.e. revenue source) and after-party message board and photos/videos.
-The invitation page isn’t as themable as some, but overall, the service does appear to be a better Evite.
+The invitation page isn’t as themeable as some, but overall, the service does appear to be a better Evite.
 Supports sign in with Google, Facebook, or email.